st-peters-mbare-iot-makerspace/Offline-First-Incentivized-Internet-Sharing-Community-Network/README.md

 This project is MIT-licensed.

-## Sponsors
+## Partners

 This project is in partnership with:
 - HypeLabs
 - Internet Society Zimbabwe Chapter
 - IAmMbare Youth Development Centre
 - St Peters IoT Makerspace